-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Implementation of State Standards: Professional Learning: CA State Standards 100% of teachers trained in CA State Standards 100% 100% of teachers trained in CA State Standards Maintain 100% of teachers trained in CA State Standards Highly Qualified & Certificated Teachers 100% of teachers as highly qualified.
-100% 100% of teachers as highly qualified.
-Have 100% of teachers as highly qualified.
-Teachers and Administration Professional Development Schedule 100% of teachers received professional development 100% 100% of teachers received professional development 100% of teachers receive professional development
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Highly Qualified & Certificated Teachers 100% of teachers as highly qualified.
+100% CALSAAS (2022) 100% of teachers highly qualified 100% of teachers EL Certified Have 100% of teachers as highly qualified.
+Teachers and Administration Professional Development Schedule 100% participating in training 100% 100% participating in training (2023) 100% participating in training Implementation of State Standards: Professional Learning: CA State Standards 100% of teachers trained in CA State Standards 100% 100% of teachers trained in CA State Standards (2023) Maintain 100% of teachers trained in CA State Standards

-Action # Title Description Total Funds Contributing 3.1 Professional Development in core content and ELD framework All Teachers and Administrators will have ongoing, rigorous professional development in both CCSS (Math and English Language Arts) \$47,644.00 Yes 3.2 New Teacher Training and Coaching Provide instructional coaching for new teachers. \$779,940.00 Yes
+Action # Title Description Total Funds Contributing 3.1 Professional Development in core content and ELD framework All teachers and administrators will have ongoing and rigorous professional development in CCSS (Math and English Language Arts).
+All teachers will participate in professional development specific to ELD instruction. \$14,051.00 Yes 3.2 New Teacher Training and Coaching Provide instructional coaching for new teachers. \$423,461.00 Yes